solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Hands-on lab/HOL step-by-step - Building the business migration case with Windows Server and SQL Server.md

 Duration: 30 minutes

-In this exercise, you will create a new Windows Server 2022 virtual machine (VM) that will be the destination for migrating the on-premises Web Application to Azure, and then you will use Azure Bastion to connect to the VM over Remote Desktop (RDP).
+In this exercise, you will create a new Windows Server 2022: Azure Edition virtual machine (VM) that will be the destination for migrating the on-premises Web Application to Azure, and then you will use Azure Bastion to connect to the VM over Remote Desktop (RDP).
 Azure Bastion will allow secure remote connections to the VM for Administrators.
+Windows Server Azure Edition is a specific image of Windows Server with unique capabilities such as rebootless patching with Hotpatch, available only on Azure.

-### Task 1: Create Windows Server 2022 VM for Application Hosting
+### Task 1: Create Windows Server 2022 Azure Edition VM for Application Hosting

-In this task, you will create a new Windows Server 2022 virtual machine (VM) that will be the destination for migrating the on-premises Web Application to Azure.
+In this task, you will create a new Windows Server 2022: Azure Edition virtual machine (VM) that will be the destination for migrating the on-premises Web Application to Azure.

 1. Sign in to the [Azure Portal](https://portal.azure.com).
 Ensure that you're using a subscription associated with the same resources you created during the Before the hands-on lab setup.